najeebpa81/Lead-Scoring-Portfolio/01_Bank_Marketing_Rule_Based/03_documentation/04_Quick_Start_Guide.md

 - **60% Reduction** in wasted calls to low-propensity segments (like those with heavy housing debt).
 - **Higher Agent Morale** due to significantly higher "Yes" rates on the Hot tier.

-Feel free to reach out if you'd like to discuss the top leads or how to put these insights into action I offer monthly retainer options to re-score your database as new campaign data arrives.
+Feel free to reach out if you'd like to discuss the top leads or how to put these insights into action.

 **Najeeb P.A**
 Lead Scoring Specialist